The Beginner’s Guide to Greenhouse Gardening

 - Proper ventilation to prevent overheating

-- “Damping down” (wetting the floor) to increase humidity on hot days
+- “Damping down” (wetting the floor) to increase humidity and lower temperature on hot days

 - Harvesting early crops